jshakes/citibike-texts/README.md

 In order for this to be useful, you'll want to receive an SMS at set times, e.g. before you leave home/work.
 The easiest and free-est way to do this is using Heroku.

 Using the above button, deploy the application and set your config vars.
-Then, from the Resources tab, set the Scheduler to run `npm start` at the desired time
+After deployment, go to Manage App, then, from the Resources tab, set the Scheduler to run `npm run notify` at the desired time

 ![Heroku Scheduler](img/scheduler.png)